Comparison

 Forecasting is inherently uncertain — transactions don't always post when expected, and multiple transactions landing on the same day can process in any order.
 The two products handle this uncertainty differently because they're optimized for different things.

-Same-day timing is one example.
+Same-day timing.
 If your paycheck and rent both hit on the same day, the end-of-day balance is the same regardless of which clears first.
 But the intraday low — the worst your balance could be at any point during the day — depends on processing order.
-Simplifi shows you the end-of-day result, which is all you need for a trajectory overview.
-Centinel assumes the bill clears first and shows you the worst-case intraday balance, because if you're relying on these numbers to make decisions, you need to plan for the most conservative scenario.
+Simplifi shows you the end-of-day result.
+Centinel assumes the bill clears first and shows you the worst-case intraday balance.
+For a planning view, this distinction is academic.
+But if you're making real decisions on these numbers — whether to charge something, whether to transfer money, whether to wait a day — the worst-case intraday balance is what actually matters.
+Banks don't guarantee processing order, and an end-of-day number can hide an overdraft that happened for two hours.

 When a bill doesn't post on time, the products diverge further.
 Say your car payment was supposed to auto-debit on March 25th and it's now March 27th with no charge.
 Simplifi keeps the bill in the forecast — it's still expected, just overdue.
 On mobile, you can see an "After past due" balance showing the impact.
 This makes sense for a planning view: a bill doesn't disappear because it's late, and keeping it in the picture gives you a more cautious view of what's coming.

 Centinel removes the overdue item from the forecast and sends you a notification — this transaction was expected but didn't post, and you decide what to do (reschedule it or dismiss it).
-This makes sense for a decision engine: once a transaction's expected date has passed, continuing to include it in the forecast requires the app to make assumptions that may be wrong — should it be carried forward to tomorrow?
+Once a transaction's expected date has passed, continuing to include it requires the app to make assumptions that may be wrong: should it carry forward to tomorrow?
 Next week?
 Indefinitely?
-Maybe the charge was legitimately cancelled, or maybe the user forgot to remove an outdated event.
-Rather than guess, Centinel notifies the user and lets them decide, keeping the user in control of the forecast and its inputs.
+Maybe the charge was legitimately cancelled.
+Rather than guess, Centinel surfaces it for the user to resolve, keeping the forecast grounded in confirmed information.

-Neither approach is wrong — they reflect different priorities.
+Neither approach to late bills is wrong — they reflect different priorities.
 Simplifi keeps all expected obligations in the picture because you're scanning for the general shape.
-Centinel keeps the forecast grounded in confirmed information because you're acting on specific numbers.
+Centinel keeps the forecast grounded in confirmed inputs because you're acting on specific numbers.

 Both products match incoming bank transactions against projected recurring items to keep the forecast current — this is a shared design principle.
 Both also handle credit card payments in the checking account forecast with similar sophistication, connecting to your credit card accounts and automatically updating projected payment amounts based on your preference (statement balance, minimum due, or total balance).